island-lang/island-lang.github.io/README.md

 let distance = kinematics.distance
 ```

-The ability to set a value to a nested property like `speed.milesPerHour` may seem a bit strange at first since it isn't something we're used to do with classes and objects, but remember that the embedded context really does become an integral part of the parent context, and that contexts, unlike classes, don't have a predefined set of required members, so a notation like `speed.milesPerHour = 15.0` may make more sense, as there's no need to think of `Speed` as needing to be initialized as an independent entity.
+The ability to set a value to a nested property like `speed.milesPerHour` may seem a bit strange at first since it isn't something we're used to do with classes and objects, but remember that the embedded context really does become an integral part of the parent context, and that contexts, unlike classes, don't have a predefined set of required members, so a notation like `speed.milesPerHour = 15.0` may make more sense, as there's no need to think of `Speed` as needing to be 'constructed' as an independent entity.

 ## Mapping rule preconditions

 A mapping rule precondition is a predicate that must be satisfied in order for the mapping rule to be available for use.

-The simplest form of a precondition is conditioned on the truth-value of a secondary Boolean property like in this example:
+The simplest form of a precondition is a predicate dependent on the truth-value of a Boolean property, like in this example:
 ```isl
 context AbsoluteValue
 	input: decimal